 From climate denial to corona denial

-Similar to the „CO2 lie”, we now have “corona hysteria”.
+Similar to the „CO2 lie”, we now have “covid 19 hysteria”.
 Some people claim: “It was the same with Sars, swine flu and bird flu.
 Nothing happened there either.
 And anyway, 25 000 people died during the flu outbreak of 2017/18 and we didn’t bat an eyelid.
 People die in traffic accidents, of starvation, from alcohol abuse and in wars, and there are all those other unnecessary deaths we don’t give a hoot about, so why all the fuss now?”

 Walls fall first in our minds

 Yet there is growing understanding of the rationale for the restrictions.
 We accept them because almost all of us know someone who belongs to a high-risk group.
 The harsh herd immunity approach could mean the death of these people.
 Who wants to say yes to that?

 In my book “Mindset Matters” I describe how the fall of the Berlin Wall exemplified how a sudden and profound societal mindshift could happen, literally overnight.
 On 9th November 1989 we experienced that it is possible to change reality and reinterpret it in a new way.
 We were willing to give up old ways of thinking, ways we had long known were absurd.

 Just as we now also know that we are one human family living on a planet with limited and dwindling resources.
 So far, though, the emotional strength required to develop effective new behaviours from this realisation has been lacking.

 Which walls are now falling in our minds?

 Many things we once thought were impossible are happening.
 A mental wall is crumbling.
 On a collective level, we are learning to deal with a complex global problem.
 We are learning what it means to put life before the economy.
 Taking this decision will not be a walk in the park, but could fundamentally change society.